techee/lsp-proxy/README.md

 lsp-proxy is a Python script that acts as a proxy between a LSP client and one or more LSP servers.
-This gives the possibility to run multiple LSP servers to clients that support only a single LSP server for one programming language.
+This gives the possibility to run multiple LSP servers to clients that support only a single LSP server for one programming language or to use socket server connection when clients support only stdio-based communication.

-More specifically:
+Technical details:
-- the proxy declares one server as primary - primary server receives all requests and notifications and all its responses are returned back to the client.
+- the proxy declares one server as primary - the primary server receives all requests and notifications and all its responses are returned back to the client.
 The primary server serves as the main server for all LSP features like autocompletion, goto, document symbols, etc.
 - other servers receive only basic lifecycle and document synchronization messages.
-These allow the servers send correct `textDocument/publishDiagnostics` notifications which are all merged and sent back to the client.
-This means that non-primary servers can serve as linters and all error messages and warnings from them can be displayed by the client
+These allow the non-primary servers to send correct `textDocument/publishDiagnostics` notifications which are all merged and sent back to the client.
+This means that non-primary servers can serve as linters or error checkers
 - `initialize` and `shutdown` requests are synchronized so the request results are sent to the client only after all servers return a response.
 In addition, the client receives the result of `initialize` from the primary server only